 After you passed on to the VMware virtual machine, copy the Putty program to your desktop.
 And then run the Putty program.
 After the Putty program is turned on, select the telnet option.

-For the telnet connection with Putty, it need to connect to the FastEthernet0/0 interface of the Cisco router.
+For the Telnet connection with Putty, it needs to connect to the FastEthernet0/0 interface of the Cisco router.
 For this reason, Ip address is 192.168.8.1 as in the following image.
 The telnet standard port number is 23 because we not made any changes to the port setting.